lucabnt/lbwebsite/content/blog/tuebingen_collection.md

 ### 21/

 Another hiking destination is the [Schönbuchturm](https://goo.gl/maps/RF1kAE8EHus7BjDr6) in Herrenberg.
-If you are crazy enough, you could [go there by foot, and come back]().
+If you are crazy enough you could [go there by foot, and come back]().

 {{< pixelfed src="https://pixelfed.uno/p/bonte.lu/494518621748491793/embed?caption=false&likes=false&layout=compact"   >}}